angular/router/README.md

 npm install angular-new-router
 ```

 The documentation is pretty sparse.
-See the `examples/` directory in this repo
+See the `examples/` directory in this repo for now.

-and the [phone-kitten](https://github.com/btford/phone-kitten) demo app for now.
+### Helping out

+For now, the best way for you to help with the new router is to try it out and file GitHub issues
+with questions or feedback.

 ## Goals